-Optional Excursion: Suzhou Day Tour with Lunch, $95.
+Optional Excursion (purchased locally): Suzhou Day Tour with Lunch, $95.
 Suzhou is China's well-known "city of gardens" where the art of gardening has evolved over more than 1,500 years.
 There were once over 200 gardens in the city, and an impressive 69 of them are still well-preserved today.
 You'll visit the Master of Nets Garden (1140 AD), which has been duplicated at New York's Metropolitan Museum of Art.
 Enjoy a Rickshaw Tour among the local streets and river banks.
 After a boat ride through Suzhou's lovely Grand Canal and a visit to the local market, stop for lunch at a local market and experience the sights and sounds of China first-hand.
 Round out your day discovering how silk is produced at the Silk Reeling Factory.

 Day 4: Shanghai.
 Spend a final day of leisure in Shanghai.
 Breakfast provided.

-Optional Excursion: Shanghai City Tour with Lunch, $70.
+Optional Excursion (purchased locally): Shanghai City Tour with Lunch, $70.
 Begin at the Shanghai Museum of ancient Chinese art, which possesses a collection of 120,000 precious works.
 Its rich and high-quality collection of ancient Chinese bronze, ceramics, painting and calligraphy is known throughout the world.
 View the Oriental Pearl TV Tower, a unique architectural addition to the Shanghai cityscape and one of the largest radio and TV towers in the world.
 Continue with a stroll along the waterfront along the Bund River.
 Other stops on this optional tour include the lively Xintiandi Bar Street and the picturesque French Concession.

 Day 5: Shanghai & Beijing.
 After breakfast this morning, transfer to the airport for your flight to exciting Beijing, the historical and cultural capital city of China.
 Upon arrival, drive into the city for a panoramic tour of Beijing, including a stop at the historic Tiananmen Square.
 Accommodations: Beijing International Hotel.
 Breakfast provided.

 Day 6: Great Wall of China.
-Depart after breakfast on a full day included excursion to the only man-made structure visible from the moon, the Great Wall of China.
+Depart after breakfast on a full day included excursion to the Great Wall of China.
 En route, view the Olympic venues, the Bird's Nest and the Water Cube, and enjoy a visit to a jade factory with a presentation and some time for shopping.
 The Great Wall follows a ridge of barren hills and stretches at least 13,000 miles.
 Construction of the Great Wall, which spanned more than two thousand years, began between the 7th and 6th century BC and continued through the Ming Dynasty.
 The wall was originally built of stone, wood, grass and earth, but during the Ming Dynasty, bricks were produced in kilns set up along the wall.
 The bricks were transported by men carrying them on their backs or by donkeys, mules and even goats, which had bricks tied to their heads before being driven up a mountain.
 Breakfast & lunch provided.

-Optional Excursion: Beijing Forbidden City and Hutong with Lunch, $65.
+Optional Excursion (purchased locally): Beijing Forbidden City and Hutong with Lunch, $65.
 Explore the Hutongs of Beijing by rickshaw this morning.
 Later stop for a home-cooked lunch including dumplings.
 Next, enjoy some time at the Forbidden City, located at the exact center of the ancient city of Beijing, where it served as the imperial palace during the mid-Ming and Qing Dynasties.
 Known as the Palace Museum today, its extensive grounds cover 720,000 square meters, 800 buildings and more than 8,000 rooms.
 The Forbidden City is listed by UNESCO as the largest collection of preserved ancient wooden structures in the world and was declared a World Heritage site in 1987.

 Day 8: Beijing.
 Enjoy a full day at leisure to explore on your own.
 Breakfast provided.

-Optional Excursion: Tai Chi Boxing Lecture, Temple of Heaven, and Panda Zoo with Lunch, $80.
+Optional Excursion (purchased locally): Tai Chi Boxing Lecture, Temple of Heaven, and Panda Zoo with Lunch, $80.
 This full day tour starts with a 30 minute Chinese Tai Chi Boxing lecture in English, followed by time to practice the skills acquired during the lecture.
 Next, enjoy some time at the Summer Palace, the quintessential Chinese garden, and a UNESCO World Heritage site ranked among the most noted classical gardens of the world.
 Proceed to the Temple of Heaven, the most holy of Beijing's Imperial temples, where Chinese Emperors came to worship heaven and pray for a good harvest, since a bad harvest could be interpreted as the Emperor's fall from heavenly favor and threaten the stability of his reign.
 The 6-meter-high walls surrounding the temple take a square shape to the south and a semi-circular one to the north.
 The main buildings in the temple are circularly shaped.
 This architecturally unique pattern represents an ancient belief that heaven was round while earth was square.
 The whole complex, gorgeously painted and set off by thousands of pine and cypress trees, expresses a harmonious atmosphere as if heaven and earth are integrated into one.
 Continue to the Panda Zoo, dedicated to the preservation of this endangered (and adorable) species of bear, of which only about 2000 remain in the wild.

 Day 9: Beijing/USA.
 Bid farewell to Beijing and to China today as you transfer to the airport for your flight back to the USA.
 Your exciting journey comes to an end as you arrive in the USA.
 Breakfast provided.